Rental Property Insurance Spain

 What Rental Property Insurance Covers

-Most policies include:
+Most rental property insurance policies in Spain can include:

-- Theft and vandalism
+- Theft and vandalism, subject to policy conditions

-- Legal defence
+- Legal defence or legal expenses cover

 - Loss of rental income